ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

 Deploy the changes.
-After the deployment, use the following request to test the ne operation.
+After the deployment, use the following request to test the new operation.

 ```
 ### mTLS (should return the X-ARR-ClientCert header value and certificate details)